gofed/docs/architecture.md

 ![Data hiearchy](/fig/metadata.png)

-### Transformators
+### Combinators

 Some analysis may require pre-processing of input data.
 Other analysis may require post-processing of output data.
 Some models may require combination and reduction of structured data.
-Transformators component deals with all these requirements.
+Combinators component deals with all these requirements.
-In most cases this component will be used together with a client.

-### Client
+### Acts

-Purpose of a client is to connect all components and to serve requests.
-Client takes responsibility for correct communication with components.
+Purpose of an act is to connect all components together.
+Act takes responsibility for correct communication with components.
 E.g. picking the correct extractor and storing returned data into storage.

-Each request corresponds to a set of operations carried by a client.
+Act corresponds to a set of operations.
 E.g. Read correct data from storage, run analysis with correct form of data and store correct data into storage.

 ### Data representation